davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 modeling by @Erkan2008 has suggested it yields geotherms too hot to correspond to the modern regional geotherm.

+The second set of models, laid out in
+@fig:model_results|b and -@fig:model_tracers|b,
-The second set of models, laid out in @fig:model_results'b and -@fig:model_tracers'b, tracks the potential thermal structure of oceanic plates stalled under the forearc at different times.
+tracks the potential thermal structure of oceanic plates stalled under the forearc at different times.
 Models begin at the subduction time of that oceanic lithosphere parcel and an initial thermal structure corresponding to the Global Depth and Heat model